magento/devdocs/guides/v2.1/test/unit/writing_testable_code.md

 Whenever an external class property, class constant, or a class method is used in a file, this file depends on the class containing the method or constant.
 Even if the external class is not used as a instantiated object, the current class is still hard-wired to depend on it.

-{% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} cannot execute the code unless it can load the external class, too.
+[PHP](https://glossary.magento.com/php) cannot execute the code unless it can load the external class, too.
 That is why such external classes are referred to as *dependencies*.
 Try to keep the number dependencies of to a minimum.

 Collaborator instances should be passed into the class using [constructor injection]({{ page.baseurl }}/extension-dev-guide/depend-inj.html#constructor-injection).